pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_monitor_plugs.md

 ### -field pfnNotify

-On input, aointer to a caller-supplied function to be called by the protocol driver when a local plug is accessed.
+On input, a pointer to a caller-supplied function to be called by the protocol driver when a local plug is accessed.

 This function uses the following prototype: